jzhng123/Machine-Learning-Pipeline-Project/README.md

 # Overview of Project

 The project is an online news popularity prediction Application.
 It helps editors learn the popularity of their work and displays the stats of popular online news trendings.
+The Application is already ONLINE!
+Check out https://34.74.188.21:8111/ (If your computer's browser says 'Can’t connect securely to this page', please use a mobile device instead.)

 # The first sprint iteration
 On top of the application in the MVP branch, we added the following features to add value.